1892-93 Cup success

 Thistle completed the first half of the season having won seven games, losing eight, and drawing three, scoring 37 and losing 58 goals.
 During the winter break full back William Hodge left the club to join Accrington Stanley.

-A further friendly, a 2-0 win over Port Glasgow Athletic, was played before the second phase of Alliance fixtures got under way.
+A further friendly, a 0-2 defeat from Port Glasgow Athletic, was played before the second phase of Alliance fixtures got under way.
 Though halfway through the season, Thistle had played just five Alliance games, leaving them bottom of the table.
 P5 W1 D0 L4 F12 A 25 Pts 2.
-Home wins over Airdrieonians (6-3), Vale of Leven (3-1), Linthouse (5-2) and Kilmarnock (1-0) made up for a home defeat by Northern (1-2) and an away one at Vale of Leven (1-3), and took Thistle to 6th place in the Alliance.
+Home wins over Airdrieonians (6-3), Vale of Leven (3-1), Linthouse (5-2) and Kilmarnock (2-0) made up for a home defeat by Northern (1-2) and an away one at Vale of Leven (1-3), and took Thistle to 6th place in the Alliance.

 Against Vale Willie Paul dislocated his shoulder, and was to miss the remainder of the season.
 John Gilchrist was to prove an able deputy.